 window with license information, which appears at random

 - Authorize only a specific user or group to run a an

-the program file or folder.
+the program file or program folder.

-For any suggestions, errors or questions
+For any suggestions, errors, questions, specific requirements or

-RunAsSpc is free for private use.
+RunAsSpc is only free for private use.